 - I often use spinach leaves instead of salad greens.

 - Change up the cheese you use.
-I love using gorgonzola or stilton as my blue cheese, but you can actually use any number of crumbled cheeses, including goat cheese and feta.
+I love using gorgonzola or stilton as my blue cheese, but you can use any number of crumbled cheeses, including goat cheese and feta.
 You can even use slices of grilled halloumi cheese.

 - Use cubed deli ham instead of crumbled bacon.